TravelModellingGroup/Documentation/tmg-documentation/1.5/xtmf/programming/modules.md

         IconURI = "TestTube")]
 ```

+### Module Assembly Meta Information

+Assembly description information as part of your module project can be used as part of documentation generation.

 ## Root and Parent Module References

 One of the most common things needed in a module is a way to reference its ancestors.
 XTMF provides two different ways to do this.
 First, and most common, is an attribute for requesting the Root Module.